Common Causes of Accidents in Construction

 - Electrical incidents – While electricians are aware of the risks and trained and equipped to handle them, other types of construction workers must work close to high power lines as well.
-Even with proper training and equipment, electrical wiring can pose a significant risk on a busy jobsite.
+Even with proper training and equipment, electrical wiring can pose a significant risk on a busy job site.

-- Entrapments, crushing injuries, and backovers – Construction workers can easily be run over by large trucks, or crushed between large vehicles and other objects such as walls or concrete structures.
+- Entrapments, crushing injuries, and backovers – Construction workers can easily be run over by large trucks or crushed between large vehicles and other objects such as walls or concrete structures.
 Workers may also be trapped by malfunctioning equipment or crushed by improperly loaded dumpsters.

 - Object strikes – Construction sites are full of moving objects that can cause harm.
 Falling objects, cranes and trucks, or unstable structures may all cause serious injuries.
-Even with proper protective gear, falling objects or other projectiles can cause brain and spinal injuries, decapitations or impalements.
+Even with proper protective gear, falling objects or other projectiles can cause brain and spinal injuries, decapitations, or impalements.

-Construction accidents can also result from trench or building collapses, fires and explosions, transportation-related incidents, and other serious situations such as exposures to lead, asbestos, and many other potentially harmful chemicals used in the construction trades.
+Construction accidents can also result from trench or building collapses, fires and explosions, transportation-related incidents, and other serious situations such as exposure to lead, asbestos, and many other potentially harmful chemicals used in the construction trades.